JSpeedie/G2ME-legacy/README.md

 This flag requires a following `-b` flag call as it affects how the bracket will affect player's Glicko2 data.
-This flag multiplies the change in a player's Glicko2 data after a set/game by the given value.
+This flag multiplies the change in a player's Glicko2 data after a set/game by the given value. **This flag is not recommended for use.**

 ### The 'x' flag